-Contrary to many other cruisers who took the hottest months of the year to make visits “back home,” Dave and I loved spending summers in the Sea of Cortez.
-But yes, it could get hot!
+Contrary to many other cruisers who took the hottest months of the year to make visits “back home,” Dave and I loved spending summers in the Sea of Cortez and now we’re in the Florida Keys.
+But yes, it can get hot!

 Dave and I both come from the Midwest and are used to hot, humid summers.
-But we also had a few “tricks” for coping with hot days, such as the one pictured . . . where we still made a 3-mile hike to check out what was on the other side of that ridge (answer: more cactus).
+But we also have a few “tricks” for coping with hot days.

-One was a list I had written up and stuck inside one of my locker doors with 5 hot day meals that were served cold, straight from the refrigerator.
+One was a list I had written up and stuck inside one of my locker doors with 5 meals for hot weather that were served cold, straight from the refrigerator.
 I’d make one of these in the morning, when it was cool out, and put it in the refrigerator.
 By dinner time, it would be thoroughly cold and totally enjoyable.

 You’ll probably also notice that these are fairly light meals, some without meat even.
 We found that as temperatures approached 100 degrees, we just didn’t have as much appetite as usual and lighter meals were perfect.